Abibubble/Abibubble/README.md

 ---
 ## Design
 ### Color Scheme
+* Brown shades, cream shades, black and white
 * WHAT COLORS USED AND WHY

 ### Typography
+* Clean and easy to read, not distracting.
 * WHAT FONT AND WHY

 ### Imagery
+* Wood feel, hessian sack, etc.
 * WHAT IMAGES ARE USED AND WHY

 ### Wireframes